How is COPD Diagnosed?

 Start by taking our 5-question Risk Screener, then talk to your doctor about taking a spirometry test.
 Early screening can identify COPD before major loss of lung function occurs.

 What is a spirometry test?

-A spirometry test can also show your doctor how severe your COPD may or may not be.
+Spirometry is very helpful in both diagnosing COPD and determining the severity of your condition.
 There are several stages of COPD.
-The extent of your COPD is classified into 4 different stages that are defined by your symptoms and the results of your Spirometry Test.
-The stages do not determine how long you can expect to live, or in many cases how drastically your symptoms are affecting your quality of life.
-The stages are designed to help your physician in prescribing your treatment protocol.
-In order to determine what stage you are in, your pulmonologist, based on your symptoms, may administer one or more pulmonary tests.
+The extent of your COPD is classified into 4 different stages that are defined by your symptoms and the results of your spirometry test.
+The stages do not determine how long you can expect to live, or how drastically your symptoms are affecting your quality of life.
+The stages are designed to help your physician decide which treatment plan is right for you.
+In order to determine what stage you are in, your pulmonologist, based on your symptoms, may administer one or more lung function tests.

 In some instances, your doctor may order other tests to better understand what is happening in your lungs.
 One such test is called the diffusing capacity for lungs (DLCO).
 This breathing test is often performed at the same appointment as a spirometry test, but instead of measuring the amount of air your lungs can take in, it measures how well your lungs exchange oxygen and carbon dioxide.
 This deeper understanding of how well your lungs are working helps your doctor to create a treatment plan that best supports and manages your COPD symptoms.

 Your doctor may order additional tests to see if your symptoms are caused by lung disorders other than COPD.
 Your doctor may also order a fast and painless imaging test such as a chest x-ray or a chest CT (high resolution computed tomography).